DuPractice/quant2-labs-spring2025/README.md

-### POL-GA 1251 Intro to Quantitative Political Analysis II Spring 2024
+### POL-GA Intro to Quantitative Political Analysis II Spring 2025

-Materials for the lab component of  POL-GA 1251 Intro to Quantitative Political Analysis II (Spring 2024) can be found here.
+Materials for the lab component of POL-GA 1251 Intro to Quantitative Political Analysis II (Spring 2025) can be found here.

-Lab is on Fridays from 2:00-4:00 pm in Room 435 at the 19 West 4th Street
+Lab is on Thursdays from 10:00-12:00 pm in Room 212 at 19 West 4th Street.

 #### Software